mhoban/rainbow_bridge/README.md

 ##### Generating phyloseq objects

-eDNAFlow supports generation of [phyloseq](https://joey711.github.io/phyloseq/) objects from pipeline output or user-supplied data.
+rainbow_bridge supports generation of [phyloseq](https://joey711.github.io/phyloseq/) objects from pipeline output or user-supplied data.
 This will produce an RDS file that you can load directly into R and use for downstream analyses.
 There are a few options that can be specified for this process.
 Pipeline-generated (i.e., [insect](#classification-using-insect) or [LCA](#lca-collapse)) or user-supplied taxonomic classifications can be used along with the required user-supplied sample metadata.

 <small>**`--phyloseq`**</small>: Create a phyloseq object from pipeline output (requires the `--collapse-taxonomy` option).
 <small>**`--metadata [file]`**</small>: A comma- or tab-separated sample metadata table (required).
 This can contain any arbitrary sample information, but it must have a header and the first column (preferably called 'sample') must contain sample IDs.